wearenewpublic/demos/README.md

 * Tell your prompt to produce it's final output as JSON format (see the other prompts for examples)
 * In your client code, call `gptProcessAsync({promptKey, $params})`

+## Internationalization

+Each prototype instance specifies the language that it is in using the `language` field.
+This can currently be one of `languageEnglish`, `languageFrench`, or `languageGerman`.

+If a string is a hard-coded UI string rather than user content, it should be displayed using `<TranslatableText>` rather than `<Text>`.
+If a translation is missing for a string then you'll see a message in the javascript console.
+You can add new translation by editing `translations/[language]/ui_[language].js`.

+You can also place translated versions of example content from the `data` directory in equivalently named files in `translations`.

 ## Any other Questions

  * Email me at `rob@newpublic.org`.
 I want to have the prototype garden be super easy to use, and I promise to reply to every email.
+Don't worry about asking stupid questions.
+If this code isn't super-easy to understand then that means I need to make it clearer.